WuphonsReach/blog/_posts/2018/2018-10-18-rw-LostColonyOfPurdom3.markdown

 ---

+Restarting with a new colony now that Rimworld 1.0 is released and things should be stable for a long time.
+I'm playing a heavily modded game, with semi-vanilla balance, but taking the rough edges off some things and adding some other things.
+This will be the fourth attempt at the Lost Colony of Purdom (from the old Goon Show).

 - Seed: "`red fox`"
 - Coverage: 100% (with average rain/temp)
 - Storyteller: Phoebe (2x mod), base builder (ramped up later)